krishaamer/green-filter-research/research/introduction.md

 />
 ```

 As a foreigner living in Taiwan, I’ve relied extensively on Google Maps’ AI assistant to move around efficiently, including to find food and services, when writing in Chinese, Apple’s text prediction algorithms translate pinyin to 漢字.
 Even when we don’t realize it, AI assistants are already helping us with many of our mundane tasks.
 While it takes incredibly complex computational algorithms to achieve this in the background, it’s become so commonplace, we don’t even think about it.
-From this point of view, another AI assistant to help us with greener shopping decisions, saving CO2, and investing in more eco-friendly businesses doesn’t sound so much of a stretch.
+From this point of view, another AI assistant to help us with greener shopping decisions, saving CO<sub>2</sub>, and investing in more eco-friendly businesses doesn’t sound so much of a stretch.

 ## Research Motivation {#research-motivation}

--   Given these facts, what can people who want to preserve Earth’s human-friendly environment, exactly do?
-How can networks of people come together solve climate change, curb deforestation, support mobility and green buildings, etc?
+For the average person like myself, my experience with money is mostly limited to buying things at the supermarket.
+Food, clothes, furniture, soap, mobile phone.
+This leaves very few options on how to start with something new like saving and investing.

+-   Could the Green Supermarket become the entry point to Green Savings and Green Investing?
 -   Oboarding more people for sustainable practices is a complex interaction design issue hindered by ambiguous data (what is sustainable?) and messy human motivations (we love buying things).
+-   What can people who want to preserve Earth’s environment, exactly do?
+How can networks of people come together?

-    Health tracking apps paired with connected devices such as Apple Watch filled with sensors provide one model of simple interactions to build a **quantified self** in a dynamically track health data.
-This data allows apps to provide tips how to improve health outcomes through small daily actions such as climbing more stair or drinking more water.
-Small interactions allow users to align their value with their actions.
+-   Health tracking apps paired with connected devices such as Apple Watch filled with sensors provide one model for simple interactions to dynamically track digital health data - also known as a quantified self.
+This data allows apps to provide tips how to improve health outcomes through small daily actions such as climbing more stairs.
+Small interactions allow users to align their goals with their actions.

-    What would be a good interface to track sustainability?
+-   What would be a good interface to track sustainability?
+What is the user interface at scale, useful for billions of people?
 -   One way to influence societal outcomes is to decide where to put our money.
-What is the user interface at scale, useful for billions of diverse users to make a meaningful impact?
-While our financial decisions are a vote towards the type of businesses we want to support, it’s not enough to ***switch to green***.
+While our financial decisions are a vote towards the type of businesses we want to support, is it enough?

-For the average person, our experience is limited with buying things at the supermarket.
-Food, clothes, furniture, soap, mobile phone.

--   Green Supermarket
--   Green Savings
--   Green Investing
--   First, while young people are demanding sustainability, and progressive governments and companies are increasingly announcing green investment opportunities, how can consumers discover the most suitable investment options for their situation?
-How can potential sustainability-focused retail investors access and differentiate between eco-friendly investable assets?
-The level of knowledge of and exposure to investing varies widely between countries.
+-   While some people are demanding sustainability, and some governments and companies are announcing green investment opportunities, how can consumers discover the most suitable investment options for their situation?
+-   How can retail investors access and differentiate between eco-friendly sustainability-focused investable assets?
+-   The level of knowledge of and exposure to investing varies widely between countries and people.
--   Secondly, could linking green consumption patterns with sustainable investing provide another pathway to speed up achieving climate justice as well as personal financial goals?
-For example, in this simplified scenario, I’m in a physical offline store, doing some shopping.
-When putting a bottle of Coca Cola in my basket, my ***financial AI advisor Susan*** (fig. 2, above) will ask me a personalized question (fig. 3):
+-   Could linking green consumption patterns with sustainable investing provide another pathway to speed up achieving climate justice as well as personal financial goals?
+-   In this simplified scenario, I’m in a physical offline store, doing some shopping.
+When putting a bottle of Coca Cola in my basket, my ***AI companion Susan*** will ask me a personalized question:

 ``` mdx-code-block
 <Figure